 What you’ll need to make overnight oats:

 Oats: You can make them with either the old-fashioned rolled oats or the quick oats.
 I made them both ways for this recipe and loved both.
-It comes down to preference!
+It comes down to preference (most recipes use old-fashioned rolled oats NOT the quick 1 minute).

 But what type of oats are the best oats to use for overnight oats?